maorhan/maorhan.github.io/_publications/2009-10-01-paper-title-number-1.md

 More recently, I developed another stream of research about research ethics and the state of organizational research and academia.

 [Download full list of papers here](http://maorhan.github.io/files/List of Publications Aug23.pdf)

-Recommended citation: Orhan, M. A. (2014).
-"Extending the individual level of virtuality: Implications of task virtuality in virtual and traditional settings" <i>Administrative Sciences</i>.
-4(4).